trufflesuite/truffle/packages/truffle-core/README.md

 $ truffle console
 ```

-Once the console starts you can then use your contracts via the comamnd line like you would in your code.
+Once the console starts you can then use your contracts via the command line like you would in your code.

 Optional parameters: